serenacao/SALAD/design/concepts/Challenges/Challenges.md

 &ensp; a string Exercise

+&ensp; a string ExerciseType (Anaerobic, RepAerobic or DistanceAerobic)

+&ensp; an Info which is either an AnaerobicInfo with:

+&ensp; &ensp; a number Sets

-&ensp; an optional number Reps
+&ensp; &ensp; a number Reps

+&ensp; &ensp; a number Weight

+&ensp; or a RepAerobicInfo with:

-&ensp; an optional number Sets
+&ensp; &ensp; a number Minutes

-&ensp; an optional number Weight (in kg)
+&ensp; &ensp; a RepSpeed (in reps/minute)

+&ensp; or a DistanceAerobicInfo with:

-&ensp; an optional number Minutes
+&ensp; &ensp; a number Minutes

+&ensp; &ensp; a DistanceSpeed (in km/hr)

-&ensp; a number Frequency (days per week)
+&ensp; a number DaysPerWeek

-&ensp; a number Duration (weeks)
+&ensp; a number Weeks

 &ensp; a number Level (1 to 3)